Pixellot/data-api-docs/docs/data-api/logging-process-flow.md

   - Break-down type requirements
   - Office capacity and workload distribution

-### Logger Assignment
-- When logger takes job, system generates Webhook notification
-- Event status is updated to "In Logging"

 ### Logging Process
 - Logger reviews video quality
 - If quality is insufficient or large portions are missing, job may be failed